garrandall/popular-music-data/tracks/no-bystanders-travis-scott.md

 Nah, nigga, nah, nigga, for real, we walkin' in this bitch heavy Fuck the club up, fuck the club up (bitch)
 Fuck the club up, fuck the club up
-They know me when they see me, nigga, ahhh!
+They know me when they see me, nigga, ah!
 Fuck the club up, fuck the club up (yeah)